akumar1246/PHP-2550-Project/README.md

 https://wwwn.cdc.gov/norsdashboard/

-# Syntax_archive
+# Syntax

-This folder includes all previous versions of syntax that we have created or worked with to explore our data.
+This folder includes all syntax that we have created or worked with to explore our data and implement our project.

 # Literature